 To enroll in the Paramedic payment plan you must meet with our Records & Registration Manager, Darlene Karim.
 Please contact Darlene Karim at 310-312-9304 or firstname.lastname@example.org for more information and to schedule a payment plan appointment.

 Our traditional Paramedic course is approved by the Department of Veterans Affairs to allow eligible veterans to use the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
 Our Part-time/Hybrid Paramedic Program is not approved for the GI Bill at this time.

 You served our country, now let us help you!
-Learn more about we offer you by visiting our Veterans' section.
+Learn more about what we offer you by visiting our Veterans' section.

 Marshall T. Morgan, MD Memorial Scholarship

 Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides two Paramedic scholarships annually.
 For the paramedic program, the scholarship will award up to $3000 toward course fees and materials.
 Application information will be sent to those who are eligible after acceptance into the UCLA Paramedic Program.
 Please see the Marshall Morgan Scholarship page for details.